List of Dhaka Division cricketers

 This is presenting a complete list in alphabetical order of cricketers who have played for Dhaka Division in first-class, List A or Twenty20 matches since the team was formed ahead of the 1999–2000 season for the first National Cricket League (NCL) competition.
 Complying with other club lists, details are the player's name followed by his years active as a Dhaka player, current players to the end of the 2015–16 season.

 Please to note that this list excludes players who appeared for the team in 1999–2000 only.
 This is because the NCL was not a first-class competition in its opening season.
-Some players (for example, Nahidul Haque) played for Dhaka that season and then played in first-class cricket for other teams in later seasons.
+Some players (for example, MAHIAN RAHMAN) played for Dhaka that season and then played in first-class cricket for other teams in later seasons.